-To use the product in the evaluated configuration, the product must be configured as specified in the subsection "Configure Nessus for NIAP Compliance" found within this guide.
+To use the product in the evaluated configuration, the product must be configured as specified in the subsection "Configure Tenable.sc for NIAP Compliance" found within Tenable.sc 5.15.x User Guide.

 The documentation listed above is the only documentation that should be trusted to install, administer, or use the TOE in its evaluated configuration.
 Any additional customer documentation provided with the product, or that which may be available online, was not included in the scope of the evaluation and therefore should not be relied upon to configure or operate the device as evaluated.
 Consumers are encouraged to download the evaluated administrative guidance documentation from the NIAP website.